eth-educators/ethstaker-guides/security-maintenance.md

 **Risks**

 * Using a kernel that has vulnerabilities between updates or reboots.
-* Missing important rewards during reboots.
+* Missing important staking rewards during reboots.

 Ubuntu and Canonical offers a live patching service called [Livepatch](https://ubuntu.com/security/livepatch).

+## Limiting the installed applications and running processes

+## Limiting the users who can access your machine

 ## Using disk encryption